openstack-archive/tatu-dashboard/README.rst

 ..
 Change things from this point on

 ===============================
-designatedashboard
+tatudashboard
 ===============================

-Designate Horizon UI bits
+Tatu Horizon UI bits

 * Free software: Apache license